Sidhu Moose Wala: Acting

-Public Image
+Public image

-Sidhu Moose Wala's public image was complex.
+Sidhu Moose Wala's public image was complex and controversial.
 As a celebrated music icon, he was admired for his unique style and authenticity.
 However, his lyrics often sparked controversy, with critics accusing him of promoting violence.
 Despite this, Sidhu Moose Wala remained steadfast and defended his views, subsequently earning a strong following and leaving a lasting impact on Punjabi music.
 Raja Kumari called Sidhu Moose Wala her "Gentle Giant", stating, "He played a huge role in popularizing Punjabi music and creating opportunities for female artists like me."
 Honey Singh credited Sidhu Moose Wala for taking Punjabi Music to the global stage.

 Badshah called Sidhu Moose Wala a legend, noting his legacy and decision to remain connected to his community roots despite achieving global success.

 Personal life

 Family

-Sidhu Moose Wala lived in his home village Moosa, which his fans often visited to meet him.
-He was very attached to his grandmother and kept his hair long at her request, a practice considered very important in Sikhism.
-In contrast, his father was unable to keep his hair due to an accident.
+Sidhu Moose Wala lived in Moosa, his home village, where his fans often came to visit him.
+He was very attached to his grandmother and kept his hair long at her request, a practice considered important in Sikhism.
+His father was unable to keep his hair due to an accident.
 On 17 March 2024, two years after his death, Sidhu's parents had a second son via in vitro fertilisation.

 Feuds

-Moose Wala had a rivalry with Karan Aujla; both have replied to each other through songs, on social media, and in live performances.
-Both have also been criticised for songs promoting violence.
-In an interview their mutual colleague Elly Mangat disclosed that the dispute between them began when Moose Wala's video targeting Aujla in his song was leaked to Aujla's management, and they threatened to attack Moose Wala.
+Moose Wala was rivals with Karan Aujla with whom he exchanged taunts in songs, social media, and in live performances.
+Both were criticised for songs promoting violence.
+In an interview, their mutual colleague Elly Mangat disclosed that the dispute between the two began when Moose Wala's video targeting Aujla in his song was leaked to Aujla's management, after which Mangat threatened to attack Moose Wala.
 Following the incident, both started targeting each other on social media.
-The rivalry was resolved temporarily until Aujla released a diss track, "Lafaafe", which Moose Wala responded to with "Warning Shots".
-Aujla in an interview stated that he did not write the track "Lafaafe" and did not reveal anything about their rivalry, but praised Moose Wala's work.
-After his death, Aujla paid tribute with the song "Maa".
+The rivalry was resolved temporarily until Aujla released "Lafaafe", to which Moose Wala responded with "Warning Shots".
+Aujla in an interview stated that he did not write the track "Lafaafe" and refused to talk further about their rivalry, but praised Moose Wala's work.
+After his death, Aujla paid tribute to Moose in the song "Maa".